 Sites are the basis of the ERIH route system

 We present over 2,200 sites from all European countries.
-Our database is continuously being expanded.
+Our database is constantly growing.
 A site is included in it if it

-- is significant for industrial history and explains it through signage or new media, or
+- is significant for industrial history and is explained by means of signs or new media, or

 - presents industrial history and/or its products, and

-- is open to visitors at least two days a week during the usual tourist season.
+- is open to visitors at least two days a week during the normal tourist season.

-Please let our webmaster know of other locations meet these requirements.
+Please contact our webmaster if you know of any other sites that meet these criteria.

 Anchor Points form ERIH's virtual main route